gormrs/sbom-python/README.md

 6. The generated SBOM files, sbom.csv and sbom.json, will be saved in the same directory as the script.

 ## Testing
-To run the tests, run the following command int the test directory:
+To run the tests, run the following command in the root directory:

-`python test_sbom.py`
+`python -m unittest tests/test_sbom.py`

 else you can run the script on the example folder to see the output.